EMPLOYMENT LAW NEWS

 Employment Law Compliance.
 Simplified.

-Still, employers should always check the jurisdictions where they have locations to ensure compliance with the latest laws and guidance.
+Below is information on some of the states with employment law protections for off-duty marijuana.
+Keep in mind, however, that employers should check the jurisdictions where they have locations to ensure compliance with the latest laws and guidance.

 California